-Airline Pilot Program
+Airline Pilot Program for U.S. Students

-- You must be 16 years old.
+- First, you must be 16 years old.

 How long does it take to become an airline pilot?

 The average length of time to complete training, build flight time as an instructor, and become an airline pilot is 24 months.
 However, this depends on many factors, including the individual student.
 Many Epic students have achieved this goal much more quickly.
 Others required a little longer due to other factors.
 You can view our U.S. student profiles to see the range of dates it took each student to achieve their milestones in training.

 Does Epic maintain relationships with airlines to hire Epic-trained pilots?

 Yes!
 We have many airline partners to provide many hiring options for Epic graduates.
 We also host Pilot Career Seminars on campus so you can meet face-to-face with airline representatives during your training period.